ginstrom/paladin-novel/manuscript/chapter-17.md

 Gond waited until the attackers reached the valley floor.
 "Grimjaw!
 Give them a welcome!"

-The siege engine's arm snapped forward with a sound like thunder.
-A rain of small boulders, soaked in ptich and set alight, crashed into the center of the advancing column.
+The siege engine's massive frame groaned as the windlass released.
+The throwing arm snapped forward with a sound like thunder, counterweight stones plummeting in their mesh of chains.
+A rain of small boulders, soaked in pitch and set alight, crashed into the center of the advancing column.
 Bodies fell under the onslaught, and burning pitch splashed in a large radius.
 The neat formation dissolved into chaos.

 "Again!"
-Grimjaw roared, his crew already reloading.
+Grimjaw roared, his crew already cranking the windlass system, their muscles straining against the massive mechanism.

 The second shot scattered the crossbowmen on the ridge.
 The third punched through the enemy's shield wall, leaving a gap filled with screaming wounded.